nejohnson2/ShinyeiPPD42/README.md

   print t.read(30)      # supply integration time in seconds

 GPIO.cleanup()
 ```

 ## Credit
-This code is largely derived from the [work by Chris Nafis ](http://www.howmuchsnow.com/arduino/airquality/grovedust/).
+The code is largely derived from the [work by Chris Nafis ](http://www.howmuchsnow.com/arduino/airquality/grovedust/).

-# MIT LICENSE
+# MIT License

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal